International Linguapax Award

 The Linguapax Award is a recognition of actions carried out in different fields in favour of the preservation of linguistic diversity, revitalization and reactivation of linguistic communities and the promotion of multilingualism.
 Its purpose is to identify, value and disseminate successful actions and good practices around the world that serve as a reference and example to all persons, entities and groups who wish to act for languages.

 - Linguapax International calls for nominations for the Linguapax International Award on a yearly basis to honour actions carried out in different fields in favour of the preservation of linguistic diversity, revitalization and reactivation of linguistic communities and the promotion of multilingualism.

-- Individuals, entities or collectives of the academic community and civil society whose actions fit the descriptions of the aforementioned areas can be nominated as candidates.
+- Individuals, organisations or groups of the academic community and civil society whose actions fit the descriptions of the aforementioned areas can be nominated as candidates.
 Persons linked with Linguapax structures or delegations are not eligible.

 - When you apply, please include the following information:

 – Personal data and CV of the candidate.
 If the candidate is an organization, a short description of the project, its main goals and track record are also needed.

 – Recommendation letters for the candidacy (a minimum of 2).

 – Justification of the candidacy: accomplished projects or in progress, lines of research, participation and/or involvement in communities…

 - Nominations must be sent to Linguapax by email to firstname.lastname@example.org before 31 May 2022 – DEADLINE EXTENDED UNTIL 30 JUNE.
 Please mention “Linguapax International Award 2022″ in the mail subject.